-Continuing this cycle till the required quality is achieved, is the basic fundamental practice in construction which provides the desired results in the form of higher quality levels.
+Continuing this cycle until the required Quality is achieved is the basic fundamental practice in construction that provides the desired results in higher quality levels.

 Best Quality Management Practices

 Knowledge is of no value until you put it into practice.
-There are certain well-established practices in the market that are being followed in the construction industry with regard to quality management.
+Specific well-established procedures in the market are being followed in the construction industry concerning quality management.
 Some of these best practices are discussed below:

 2. Involving Stakeholders

-Stakeholders are the people who can affect the project negatively or positively, by direct or indirect means.
-Therefore, it is of utmost importance to involve the project participants and stakeholders in the process of building and identifying quality standards and guidelines of the construction project.
+Stakeholders are the people who can affect the project negatively or positively by direct or indirect means.
+Therefore, it is of utmost importance to involve the project participants and stakeholders in building and identifying quality standards and guidelines of the construction project.

 3. Solicit Feedback

-Taking feedback at continuous intervals, from the project team, stakeholders, and customers regarding the site practices and the quality results of those practices along with the quality baselines is an effective practice to improve or maintain the standards of quality on a construction project.
+Feedback at continuous intervals from the project team, stakeholders, and customers regarding the site practices and the quality results of those practices along with the quality baselines is an effective practice to improve or maintain the quality standards on a construction project.

 4. Being Proactive

-An important approach for better quality is to focus on detecting and address of quality during the project life-cycle before it becomes an issue.
-Being proactive at all times can make a huge difference in the improvement of the quality of the project.
+An essential approach for better Quality is to focus on detecting and address of Quality during the project life-cycle before it becomes an issue.
+Being proactive at all times can make a massive difference in improving the quality of the project.

-Quality Management is a continuous, iterative cycle that is directed all through the project life-cycle.
+Quality Management is a continuous, iterative cycle directed through the project life-cycle.
 Monitoring the iterations is a crucial work that has to be looked after by the project manager of the particular construction project.

 6. Tracking Trends

-A timely review of quality standards and quality measures taken is an appreciated management practice that imparts good results in terms of achieving desired standards of quality.
-Depending on the project complexity the interval and frequency of the review may vary but should be carried out without a miss.
+A timely review of quality standards and measures taken is an appreciated management practice that imparts good results in achieving desired quality standards.
+Depending on the project complexity, the interval and frequency of the review may vary but should be carried out without a miss.

 8. Setting Thresholds

-The essential practice is to analyze the impact of every process or step on the quality of the element, program, or project as a whole.
-This will ensure the end results of the processes are within the quality requirements of the construction project.
+The essential practice is to analyze the impact of every process or step on the Quality of the element, program, or project.
+This will ensure the processes' results are within the construction project's quality requirements.

 10. Taking quick actions

-Knowing the situation, being proactive, and taking quick decisions after consultation with the project team, can avoid escalation of the quality issues and can sometimes minimize the possible impacts of these issues to a certain extent.
+Knowing the situation, being proactive, and making quick decisions after consultation with the project team, can avoid escalation of the quality issues and sometimes minimize the possible impacts of these issues to a certain extent.

 11. Archive quality

 Archival of data and information consisting of the quality measures taken in previous successful projects is a must.
-In order to incorporate the lessons learned from historical experiences, archiving data is an essential practice that can make a remarkable impact on the process of achieving the desired quality standards.
+To incorporate the lessons learned from historical experiences, archiving data is an essential practice that can remarkably impact the process of achieving the desired quality standards.

 12. Disseminate Quality

-Spreading the approach and the quality goal widely in the project team and stakeholders of the construction project, regarding the quality measures to be adopted, can create a better working environment and encourage the importance of quality and the ethical practices to achieve the desired standards.
+Spreading the approach and the quality goal widely to the construction project team and stakeholders regarding the quality measures to be adopted can create a better working environment and encourage the importance of Quality and ethical practices to achieve the desired standards.